ejikeugba/gofcat/joss/paper.md

 ### Rsquared()
 Several summary measures of predictive strength of CRMs (pseudo-R^2) are obtained with this function.
 These include both likelihood and non-likelihood-based pseudo-R2 measures.
 For instance, the recently proposed modification of McFadden's R2 for binary and ordinal outcome models can be obtained alongside other measures of fit [@ugba_modification_2022; @mcFadden_conditional_1974].
 These measures were obtained for the RET.fit (see Table1).
 The Ugba & Gertheiss' $R^2$, in particular, reports a moderately good fit, with the proportional reduction in the "-2 loglikelihood statistics" up to 42%.
-Where the quantity in quotation represents the error variation of the model with only the intercept present [see, @ugba_modification_2022; @menard_coefficients_2000].
+Where the quantity in quotation represents the error variation of the model with only the intercept present (see, e.g., @menard_coefficients_2000; @ugba_modification_2022).

 ```r
 Rsquared(RET.fit, measure = "mcfadden")